Will Ascites Go Away If You Stop Drinking?

 Whether ascites will resolve after alcohol cessation depends on several factors, such as the condition’s severity, the duration of a person’s drinking habit, and their general health status.
 In general, the sooner a person quits drinking, the better their chances of fully recovering from ascites.
 However, even in more severe cases, with proper treatment and continued abstinence from alcohol, the chances of ascites going away are good.

-See also What Is In Bai Drinks?
+See also What Is A White Russian Drink?

 Can Ascites Be Managed Without Medication?